ALCC01/ClassevivaAPI/README.md

     * `password`: Does it even need an explanation?
     * Checks if the password matches and returns the session id that you will need for every other operation
     * Example output: `{"status":"OK", "sessionId":"<random alphanumeric 32chars-long string>"}`
+ * `/custcode/userid/password/mode`
+     * `custcode`: The school id.
+If an email is being used, you can set this to a random value as long as it is provided.
+     * `userid`: The user id provided by Spaggiari or the user's email.
+     * `password`: Does it even need an explanation?
+     * `mode`: Login mode: `email` or `custcode`
+     * Checks if the password matches and returns the session id that you will need for every other operation
+     * Example output: `{"status":"OK", "sessionId":"<random alphanumeric 32chars-long string>"}`
  * `/sessionId`
     *  `sessionId`: The session id (hopefully, you obtained it with the previous endpoint)
     *  Returns the user name and the school name (you can use it to check if the session id is still valid too)